mengnanxuds/dataAnalysisAutomation/README.md

-## 🎉 Thanks for Reading My Repo!
+## 🎉 Thanks for Exploring this Repo!

 Thank you for taking the time to explore this project.
 I hope it helps you understand and implement classic machine learning algorithms with ease.

 If you found this project useful, feel free to:
 - ⭐ **Star** this repository to show your support.
 - 🛠️ Fork and contribute to improve it further.
-- 💬 Reach out with any questions, feedback, or suggestions!
+- 💬 Reach out with any questions, feedback, or suggestions via [email](mengnanxu2333@gmail.com), [LinkedIn](www.linkedin.com/in/isobelxu) or Web message!

 Happy coding and learning! 🚀